-If you have CTS-based sessions, sticky load balancing is a requirement for all module-based authentication scenarios as noted in the following known issues: OPENAM-12675 (One-step authentication in a cluster requires sticky load balancing) and OPENAM-8336 (XUI+REST authentication with chains must have sticky load balancing).
+If you have server-side sessions, sticky load balancing is a requirement for all module-based authentication scenarios as noted in the following known issues: OPENAM-12675 (One-step authentication in a cluster requires sticky load balancing) and OPENAM-8336 (XUI+REST authentication with chains must have sticky load balancing).
 You can overcome this limitation by upgrading to AM 6 or later, and implementing authentication trees.
 See AM 6 New Features (Distributed Login) for further information.

 A. If the load balancer simply passes all requests straight through to AM (that is, TCP load balancing is occurring), the load balancer is unable to inspect the encrypted HTTP traffic and therefore does not use the amlbcookie.
 You can mitigate this by terminating SSL at the load balancer (or before) and then either pass the request as HTTP to AM or use a new SSL connection (HTTPS) between the load balancer and AM.

 Q. Do I need different cookie names if I am using one instance of AM as an IdP and another instance as a SP?